abonello/project-1/README.md

     2. Clicks on activites in the menu (or scrolls down manually to the activities section)
     3. Reaches the Performance part
     4. Press the *get in touch* button (primary CTA)

-**Test pass on desktop.
-FIXED: ~~On mobiles I found that the user is taken to the submit button.
-I would like to improve on this later.~~**
+    5. Fills in the form and press the submit button

+**Test pass on desktop.**

 -----